Zecao/IterativeBranchExchange/README.md

 - run_84buses.m
 - run_136buses.m

-1.1 The file results.xlsx is an Excel spreadsheet with detailing of the 10 runs of
+1.1 The **results.xlsx** file presents the results of each of the 10 Iterative Branch Exchange runs for the 33, 70, 84 and 136 bus networks.

 ### 2. Article OpenDSS C# customization code
 Essentially, this is a stable version of another repository [**ExecutorOpenDSSBr**](https://github.com/Zecao/ExecutorOpenDssBr).
 It is a C# (Visual Studio project) OpenDSS customization, which one of the features is to run the power flow from real feeders and substation and also perform the Branch Exchange heuristic in the .dss files.
 The stable version is in subdirectory (https://github.com/Zecao/IterativeBranchExchange/tree/master/OpenDssCustomization).